rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 number_of_species = 8700000
 ```

 Explain to yourself what happens in each line of each version of the program.
-What kind of error do you get and why?
+What kind of error do you get with version two and why?
 Remember Oath 2!

 #### Exercise
 Write the following code in a file, save it and run it.